cobeylab/version-control-training/README.md

 ## Dependencies

-An internet connection.
+* Internet connection
 git
-A terminal program
+* Terminal program
-A text editor
+* Text editor
-A Github account (Note: the same steps can be used for any git service such as Gitlab, but pull request and other interfaces will be slightly different.)
+* Github account (Note: the same steps can be used for any git service such as Gitlab, but pull request and other interfaces will be slightly different.)
-Python 3 (optional)
+* Python 3 (optional)

 ## What is git?